nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc310_mbedcrypto.rst

 Usage restrictions
 ------------------

-On the nRF9160 SiP, the nrf_cc3xx_mbedcrypto library is restricted to only work in secure processing environment.
-The library uses mutexes to ensure single usage of hardware modules.
+The library can not be used in the non-secure domain of an application that uses ARM TrustZone.

+The hardware can only process one request at a time.
+Therefore, this library has used mutexes to make the library thread-safe.

 API documentation
 =================